Jahia/jcontent/README.md

+# Content Manager

-#Content Manager DX Module
+Content Manager Module for DX
-This is a DX module that contaimn the Content manager Application

-##How to install
+## Getting Started

+Compile and deploy the module.